 The General Partner is responsible for keeping accounting records which are sufficient to show and explain the Partnership's transactions and are such as to disclose with reasonable accuracy, at any time, the financial position of the Partnership.
 The General Partner is also responsible for safeguarding the assets of the Partnership and hence for taking reasonable steps for the prevention and detection of fraud, errors and other irregularities.

-The General Partner confirm they have complied with the above requirements throughout the year and subsequently.
+The General Partner confirms that it has complied with the above requirements throughout the period and subsequently.

 STATEMENT OF PERSONS RESPONSIBLE WITHIN THE ISSUER